As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 Now that you know all the visa details, let’s move on to other planning logistics.

-Have printed the following information:
+Make sure you have the following information:

 - Proof of onward or return travel